• Skip to primary navigation

 If you are looking for an easy yet healthier treat this Halloween season, then I urge you to try these adorable no bake Halloween pumpkins.

-I used my basic almond flour chocolate dough that I used to make these Brownie Bites or chocolate mice, shaped them into mini pumpkins, used a white chocolate dipped pretzel for stem, and then gave a sprinkling of gold dust for a sparkle finish.
+I used my basic almond flour chocolate dough that I used to make these no bake brownie bites or chocolate mice, shaped them into mini pumpkins, used a white chocolate dipped pretzel for stem, and then gave a sprinkling of gold dust for a sparkle finish.
 How cute are these?

 Jump to: